adamwych/neatproto/README.md

 # NeatProto

-NeatProto provides you with the ability to define types using a language-agnostic IDL (Interface Description Language), which is then compiled into native code of the language of your choosing.
+NeatProto is an interface description language.
+It allows you to design an interface and automatically generate corresponding code for: Rust (... more coming soon!).

 ### Why would I need it?